Stephen Bates

 In this brief but fact-filled book Stephen Bates explores the long, often troubled history of the British monarchy, telling the stories behind the symbols and bringing to life the personalities behind the legends.
 And as the curtain rises on the reign of King Charles III, he asks what might lie ahead for the world’s best-known royal family.

-• "Brilliantly succinct… a fascinating, fact-packed book" Daily Mail
+• 'Brilliantly succinct… a fascinating, fact-packed book' Daily Mail

 Other Publications